Vaibhav-Kolhe14/EcoFind/README.md

-# E-Cycle
+# EcoFind

-A web application designed to help users locate and navigate to the nearest e-waste recycling facilities, book pickup services, and stay informed about e-waste management practices.
-E-Cycle aims to promote responsible e-waste disposal and sustainability through a user-friendly and educational platform.
+A web application designed to help users locate and navigate to the nearest e-waste recycling facilities and stay informed about e-waste management practices.
+EcoFind aims to promote responsible e-waste disposal and sustainability through a user-friendly and educational platform.

 ## Overview

-E-Cycle simplifies the process of finding verified e-waste recycling facilities and scheduling pickups for electronic waste disposal.
+EcoFind simplifies the process of finding verified e-waste recycling facilities and scheduling pickups for electronic waste disposal.
 The platform features location-based services, educational content on e-waste management, and a comprehensive repository of government rules and regulations, making it a one-stop solution for environmentally conscious users.

 ## Features